You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 - medications for depression, anxiety, and other mental health conditions, like antidepressants

-- steroids, like those to treat asthma or lupus
+- steroids, like those used to treat asthma or lupus

 - antiseizure medications